Resources

 Causes of Skin Allergies

-How to diagnose a Skin Allergy
+How to Diagnose a Skin Allergy

 Here are the two most frequently used tests to determine the cause of an allergic skin condition.

-• T.R.U.E. test: Skin Allergies are usually diagnosed using a Thin-layer Rapid Use Epicutaneous Patch Test (T.R.U.E. test).
+• T.R.U.E. test: Skin allergies are usually diagnosed using a Thin-layer Rapid Use Epicutaneous Patch Test (T.R.U.E. test).
 In this test, your doctor will attach multiple panels on your back containing various allergens.
 Following that, you will be asked to return after a few days to identify which allergen is triggering an allergic response from your body.

 • R.O.A.T. test: A Repeat Open Application Test (R.O.A.T. test) is a follow-up test if you display mild skin allergy symptoms during a T.R.U.E. test.
 However, it has to be conducted on your own.
-Similar to a patch test, you need to apply the suspected allergen on your skin for a few days and look out for any allergic reactions.
+Similar to a patch test, you need to apply the suspected allergen to your skin for a few days and look out for any allergic reactions.

 Treatments for Skin Allergies

-Here are the different Skin Allergy treatment options for the different types of Skin Allergies.
+Here are the different skin allergy treatment options for the different types of Skin allergies

 • Urticaria (hives) and angioedema: If you find out the trigger causing the hives, you can avoid it.
 This will make the symptoms subside.
 Orally induced antihistamines are another treatment for angioedema and hives.
 It can help control the itching and rashes.

-• Allergic contact dermatitis: Antihistamine and cortisone medications are usually recommended to combat this type of Skin Allergy.
+• Allergic contact dermatitis: Antihistamine and cortisone medications are usually recommended to combat this type of skin allergy.
 You can also scrub the affected skin with water and soap and later apply a calamine lotion to treat this condition.

-Recovery tips for Skin Allergies
+Recovery Tips for Skin Allergies

 Follow these tips to speed up your recovery process after suffering from a Skin Allergy.